avignal5/SeqApiPop/SeqApiPop_2_VcfCleanup.md

 [On hard filtering variants](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants)

 Variants were filtered on the INFO field and on samples-level annotations of the vcf.
-As we sequenced haploid drones, SNPs with a high proportion of heterozygote calls were also filtered out.
-Finally, we removed the SNP markers having an additional allele noted * (InDel).
+As we genotyped under a diploid model whereas sequenced haploid drones, SNPs with a high proportion of heterozygote calls were also filtered out.
+Finally, we removed the SNP markers having an additional allele noted *, which are indels (InDel), that can't be managed by subsequent plink analyses.

 ## 2. Filters on annotations in the vcf file
-In bold (FS, SOR, MQ...): annotations that were analysed (figures with distribution of values), for consideration of use in the filters.
+The general marker INFO fields (FS, SOR, MQ...) and the sample level annotations that were analysed by plotting their distribution of values in the dataset and/or used for filtering are indicated in bold in the lists 2.1 and 2.2.
 Other annotations (DP, AC, AF) are indicated for reference.

-MQRankSum and ReadPosRankSum (italics): were finally not used in the filters, as suggested by their distribution of values (see histograms and ECDF in Figures_S1_VcfCleanup).
+MQRankSum and ReadPosRankSum (italics): were finally not used in the filters, as suggested by the distribution of their values on the plots (see histograms and ECDF in Figures_S1_VcfCleanup and below).

 ### 2.1.
-In the INFO field: SNP quality estimations
+In the INFO field: general SNP quality estimations
 * **FS** = FisherStrand; phred-scaled probability that there is strand bias at the site.
 * **SOR** = StrandOddsRatio: another way to estimate strand bias using a test similar to the symmetric odds ratio test.
 * **MQ** = RMSMappingQuality: root mean square mapping quality over all the reads at the site.